 The undersigned hereby informs you that he or she has furnished or is furnishing services or materials as follows: (General description of services or materials) for the improvement of the real property identified as (property description) under an order given by (lienor’s customer).

-This notice is to inform you that the undersigned lienor identified below intends to look to the contractor’s bond to secure payment for the furnishing of materials or services for the improvement of real property.
-These materials or services have been furnished or are being furnished to: ...(property description)..., which is owned by: ...(owner’s name and address)....
-A general description of the materials or services is as follows: ...(general description of materials or services)....
-The materials or services were ordered by: ...(lienor’s customer)....
+This notice is to inform you that the undersigned intends to look to the contractor’s bond to secure payment for the furnishing of materials or services for the improvement of the real property.

 ... (name of lienor)...

 ...(signature of lienor or lienor’s representative)

 ......(date)...